eddpeterson/theBucketList/Readme.md

 # TODO: 100 hours

+* Facebook login should work automatically.
+Improve how login flow works

 * Friends page should contain list of friends using the site # 8 hours
 - with % of accomplished goals # 1 hour